julien-amar/hacking-journey/0x04 - CPU/README.md

 ```

 Amoung those registers, some are specials:
-* the *Program Counter* / *Instruction pointer* (RIP/EIP/IP/PC depending on the architecture), indicate which instruction (by referencing its address) we are executing next
+* the *Program Counter* / *Instruction pointer* (named RIP / EIP / IP / PC, depending on the architecture), indicate which instruction (by referencing its address) the process is executing next
-* the zero flag is a register that is updated after an operation like an addition or substraction based on the result of the operation.
+* the *zero flag* is a register that is updated after an operation like an addition or substraction based on the result of the operation.
 It's value is set depending on the result of the operation (> 0).

 ## Execution flow

-The control flow of the program is done through GO TO instructions:
+The control flow of the program is defined by a sequences of GO TO instructions:
 * jumps: `jmp`, `jne`, `je`
 * branch: `bne`, `be`
 * call: `call`

 ### Jump

-Jump instruction is similar to changing the `rip` register to the specified value.
+Jump instructions are similar to assigning the `rip` register to a specified value.

 ### Call

-A function can be called in multiple places, to allow this behaviour, we will need to know where to go back when the function returned its result.
-To do so, the address where the call (`rip` register) was made is pushed to the stack.
+A function can be called in multiple places.
+To allow this behaviour, the process needs to know where to go back when the function returns its result.
+To do so, the address where the call (`rip` register) was made is pushed to the `stack`.

-The `leave` & `ret` instructions, will store the function result in `eax`. and `pop` the address to continue where we originaly came from by restoring the previous stack frame information.
+The `leave` & `ret` instructions, will store the function result in `eax` and `pop` the address to continue where we originaly came from (by restoring the previous `stack frame` information).

 ## Memory management

-The number of register is limited, therefor, everything that does not fit in the registers should be stored in memory (HEAP or STACK).
+The number of register is limited, therefor, everything that does not fit in the registers should be stored in memory (`HEAP` or `STACK`).

 ```
 +-------------+ <- 0xffffffff